Common Questions, Queries & Concerns about Domestic Violence

 My ex’s new partner is abusing me – can I seek a DV order against them?

 No – you are not in a “relevant relationship” with that person.
-In order to apply for a DV Order (formally referred to as a Protection Order), you must be in a “relevant relationship” with the person you are seeking the order against.
+To apply for a DV Order (formally referred to as a Protection Order), you must be in a “relevant relationship” with the person you are seeking the order against.
 A relevant relationship can be any of the following:

 The option available to you in these circumstances is to apply for a Peace and Good Behaviour Order.
 These orders require the named person to ‘keep the peace and ‘be of good behaviour’ towards you.